frederictamagnan/frederictamagnan.github.io/_posts/2018-05-03-DeepQLearning.md

 ---
-title: "Deep Q Learning : create an Artificial Intelligence for a video game to beat a greedy algorithm "
+title: "Reinforcement Learning : create an Artificial Intelligence for a video game to beat a greedy algorithm "
 excerpt_separator: "<!--more-->"
 categories:
   - Post Formats